agb32/cosmadoc/docs/source/faq.md

 Compilers do not always handle locales very well.
 If this works remember to do this everytime you login, or add it to your ```.bash_profile```.

-## Does mounting cosma via sshfs on your local machine hog any cosma resources?
+## Does mounting cosma via sshfs on your local machine hog any Cosma resources?

 If you begin moving large files about, you may notice poor performance.